rubenprograms/Personal-website/README.md

-This project is to put into practice what I learn about the development of dynamic web pages.
+Personal website written in HTML, CSS, JavaScript, and PHP.
+An important goal of this project is to develop a dynamic website with an appealing user interface.
+I will use the website as a portfolio, to talk about the technical projects I am working on.